 Khardung La is a difficult drive up to the top of a mountain

-Khardung La is a high mountain pass at an elevation of 5.359m (17,582ft) above the sea level located in the Ladakh region of Jammu and Kashmir, in India.
+Khardung La is a high mountain pass at an elevation of 5,359m (17,582ft) above sea level, located in the Ladakh region of Jammu and Kashmir, India.
 It’s one of the highest roads in the world.

 Is Khardung La the world's highest motorable road?

 Contrary to popular belief fueled by Guinness World Records, social media posts, and even the signage at the mountain peak, the road to Khardung La is not the highest road on Earth.
 Recent GPS measurements have revealed that the reported elevation of 5,682m (18,641ft) is entirely inaccurate.
-To explore the genuinely highest roads on our planet, take a glimpse at the following list.
+To explore the genuinely highest roads on our planet, take a glimpse at our list of the highest roads on Earth.

 Where is Khardung La?